 Dual Baccalaureate Degrees

 The awarding of two degrees at the baccalaureate level may occur under the following circumstances.
-Coursework in fulfillment of requirements for two baccalaureate degrees (B.S. or B.A. or both) may be undertaken simultaneously or concurrently, but requires significant additional coursework (at least 32 credit hours, usually one additional year) in distinctly different fields.
-An exception to this requirement is the bachelor of fine arts, in which two degrees may be awarded upon the fulfillment of the requirements of each degree.
-Students must earn a minimum of 152 credit hours to qualify for two baccalaureate degrees.
-Students returning at a later semester for their second Undergraduate degree must also earn 152 credits.
-Students pursuing dual baccalaureate degrees should seek academic advisement from the appropriate faculty advisers or department chairs in both majors to ensure that all dual degree requirements have been fulfilled.
+Coursework in fulfillment of requirements for two baccalaureate degrees (B.S. or B.A. or both) may be undertaken simultaneously or concurrently, but requires significant additional coursework (at least 30 credit hours, usually one additional year) in distinctly different fields with at least 15 distinct upper-division credits (i.e., not overlap with primary major requirements or overlap with the requirements of a minor or concentrations).
+The exception to this requirement is the bachelor of fine arts, in which two degrees may be awarded upon the fulfillment of the requirements of each degree.
+Students must earn a minimum of 150 credit hours to qualify for two baccalaureate degrees.
 The maximum number of degrees awarded at the baccalaureate level is two.